TEN7-Archive/starbase/src/themes/custom/starbase/source/bootstrap_build/instructions.md

 This directory contains files to compile a custom bootstrap installation for the site being built.
 It uses NPM to load bootstrap files and override scss files for overwriting default bootstrap styles.

-This also copies js files from the bootstrap node_module to make including bootstrap files in your theme easier.
+This package also copies js files from the bootstrap node_module to make including bootstrap files in your theme easier.

+ATTENTION: if you don't require any bootstrap overrides you can skip the following steps and simply make sure your theme global library includes `bootstrap-build/dist/css/custom-bootstrap.min.css`
+And the js files can be included from `bootstrap-build/dist/js/bootstrap.bundle.js` (includes popper but not jquery)

 Additional site theme styles DO NOT belong in this directory.
 Include them in the theme's SCSS directory files.

-NOTE: if you don't require any bootstrap overrides you can skip the following steps and simply make sure your theme global library includes `bootstrap-build/dist/custom-bootstrap.min.css`

 ## Compiling instructions
 ### 1. Install npm modules